 Mr. Durham holds a Juris Doctorate from the University of Memphis School of Law and a Bachelor of Science in Risk Management and Insurance from the Florida State University College of Business.
 In addition, he holds the Associate in Reinsurance (ARe) and Associate in Risk Management (ARM) designations from the Insurance Institute of America.
 He currently serves on the Board of Directors and Executive Committee for the Florida State University National Alumni Association and the Board of Governors for the Florida State University College of Business.
 Mr. Durham is also a past member of the Board of Directors for the Southwestern Insurance Information Service.

 He is Florida lobbyist for the Property and Casualty Insurers Association of America and lead lobbyist and General Counsel to the Florida Property and Casualty Association.
 He is a primary strategist in all types of Florida insurance-related legislative and regulatory initiatives for all kinds of insurance, including homeowners, automobile, workers’ compensation, medical malpractice and other lines of property and casualty, and life and health.

 Lynne McChristian is the Florida representative for the Insurance Information Institute (I.I.I.) and heads up its national catastrophe communication and response team.
 Established in 1960 and based in New York, the I.I.I. is a nonprofit organization widely recognized as a primary source of information, analysis and referral concerning insurance.
-McChristian chairs the insurance committee for the National Hurricane Conference, and she serves on the public education committees for the Florida Property & Casualty Insurance Fraud Task Force and the Florida Advisory Council on Arson Prevention.
-She is also on the advisory council for Plan!t Now, a nonprofit group that focuses on disaster preparedness for vulnerable populations.
+McChristian chairs the insurance committee for the National Hurricane Conference, and she serves on the public education committees for the Florida Property & Casualty Insurance Fraud Task Force.